-- Ensure that the server is running.
+- 1. Ensure that the server is running.
 Remote subcommands require a running server. - 2.
 Update the user information by using the update-file-user subcommand. - 3.
-To apply your changes, restart GlassFish Server.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+To apply your changes, restart Eclipse GlassFish.

 Example 2-8 Updating a User

 The following subcommand updates the groups for user Jennifer.